MSJose2K5/drlnd-p1/Report.md

 ##### &nbsp;

 ## ==Ideas for Future Work==
-1. Do **more hyper-parameter tuning** on the current DQN agent; perhaps we might be able to solve the problem in less than 150 episodes.
+1. Do **more hyper-parameter tuning** on the current DQN agent; perhaps we might be able to solve the environment in less than 150 episodes.
 2. Try **Double DQN**.
 Deep Q-Learning tends to overestimate action values. **Double Q-Learning** has been shown to work well in practice to help with this.
 3. Try **Prioritized Experience Replay**.
 Deep Q-Learning samples experience transitions uniformly from a replay memory. **Prioritized experienced replay** is based on the idea that the agent can learn more effectively from some transitions than from others, and the more important transitions should be sampled with higher probability.
 4. Try **Dueling DQN**.
 Currently, in order to determine which states are (or are not) valuable, we have to estimate the corresponding action values for each action.
 However, by replacing the traditional Deep Q-Network (DQN) architecture with a **dueling architecture**, we can assess the value of each state, without having to learn the effect of each action.